futapi/fut/README.rst

 .. code-block:: python

     >>>     session.sell(item['item_id'], 150)
-Before selling a newly-bought item, you have to send it to the tradpile. `session.sendToTradepile(item_id)`
+Before selling a newly-bought item, you have to send it to the tradpile. :code:`session.sendToTradepile(item_id)`

 Quick sell
 ----------